RizkiAlhamid/CS151-BookWorm-TeamHelloWorld/README.md

 ## Team members working on the project (code) and report
 * ### Muhammad Rizki Miftha Alhamid
-  - Create the project report on the GitHub repositories
+  - Created the project report on the GitHub repositories
-  - Structure the code using MVC pattern
+  - Structured the code using MVC pattern
-  - Create the login & signup page
+  - Created the login & signup page
-  - Create the librarian pages (home, book management, and user management page)
+  - Created the librarian pages (home, book management, and user management page)
-  - Handle the navigation flow between pages
+  - Handled the navigation flow between pages
+  - Created the UML and Use Case diagrams

 ## Problem/Issue